What International Student Leaders Do

-The International Peer Mentor (IPM) is a campus leadership position.
-Only a small number of international students are selected to be an IPM.
+The International Student (ISL) is a campus leadership position.
+Only a small number of international students are selected to be an ISL.
 They work as a team to assist new students with navigating the U.S. college system while providing peer support and understanding during their cultural adjustment.
-IPMs remain connected with new and continuing international students through various social and educational events in an effort to integrate them into the campus community.
-The International Peer Mentor program is a core service that is vital for international student success.
+ISLs remain connected with new and continuing international students through various social and educational events in an effort to integrate them into the campus community.
+The International Student Leader program is a core service that is vital for international student success.

 To provide comprehensive support to new and continuing international students in order to achieve cross-cultural experiences and academic successes at Shoreline Community College.